Material Pegging, Shelf-Life, Wear

 If any demands specify a particular "Lot Code", then on-hand lot or supply will need to specify that same Lot Code to be used by that demand.
 You can import a lot with a Lot Code already specified.
 If a Material Requirement specifies a Lot Code, it will only be able to consume material in the lot that matches its Lot Code.
 Lot Codes can also be specified on Jobs and Purchase Orders.

-PlanetTogether MRP will peg generated supplies (Jobs or Purchase Orders) to demands (Material Requirements, Sales Orders, Forecasts) for items whose LotUsability is NOT "Uncontrolled".
+PlanetTogether MRP will peg generated supplies (Job Products or Purchase Orders) to demands (Material Requirements, Sales Orders) for items whose LotUsability is NOT "Uncontrolled".

 Industries such as food, beverage, and chemical, and pharmaceutical often have materials or products that can no longer be used or sold after a specified amount of time has passed since their purchase or production date.
 PlanetTogether has several tools to help planners and schedulers create schedules that follow limitations related to perishable inventory.